Best cities in Portugal for holiday and life

 Have not had fiscal residence in the country in the last 5 years.

 Want to know more about this non-permanent resident status?
-Click here
+Click here (available in Portuguese only).

 According to this statute, the income that comes from other country (except offshore) is exempt from tax when it is effectively taxed in the country of origin.